astromechza/demo-app/README.md

     	Optional redis url 'redis://<user>:<pass>@<host>:<port>'
 ```

+## Probes

+- `/livez`: returns a very basic server liveness check.
+- `/readyz`: returns a health check over the database and redis connection if configured.

 ## Running with Score

 A [Score](https://score.dev/) file is provided in [score.yaml](./score.yaml) which can be used to easily run this demo